kawanet/msgpack-lite/README.md

 - Faster than any other pure JavaScript libraries on node.js v4
 - Even faster than node-gyp C++ based [msgpack](https://www.npmjs.com/package/msgpack) library (**90% faster** on encoding)
 - Streaming encoding and decoding interface is also available.
 It's more faster.
-- Ready for [Web browsers](https://saucelabs.com/u/msgpack-lite) including Chrome, Firefox, Safari and even IE8
-- [Tested](https://travis-ci.org/kawanet/msgpack-lite) on Node.js v4, v6 and v8 as well as Web browsers
+- [Tested](https://travis-ci.org/kawanet/msgpack-lite) on Node.js v4, v6, v8 and v10 as well as Web browsers

 ### Encoding and Decoding MessagePack